vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-SddcManagerFreePool.md

 ## Synopsis

-Returns the status of the ESX hosts in the free pool managed by SDDC Manager..
+Returns the status of the ESX hosts in the free pool managed by SDDC Manager.

 ## Syntax